Amarachi-flora/jumia-jitters/README.md

 ###  Recommendations

 From this phase, **Jumia Jitters should** start tracking and scoring every seller using a similar risk formula.
-It makes it easier to spot who’s delivering value—and who’s hurting customer trust.
+It makes it easier to spot who’s delivering value — and who’s hurting customer trust.

 ---